stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 ### Functional Programming

-In functional programming languages, functions are first-class constructs, meaning that they can be assigned to variable, passed as arguments to other functions, and returned as results from other functions.
+In functional programming languages, functions are first-class constructs, meaning that they can be assigned to variables, passed as arguments to other functions, and returned as results from functions.
 Unlike for instance in object-oriented programming languages, in functional programming, functions are the main form of abstraction.